Gift-Lumumba/Personal-Blog/README.md

 https://giftblog.herokuapp.com/

 ## Description
-This is a personal blogging website where that enables creation and sharing of my opinions and other application users can read and comment on them.This application was created on 16th September 2018
+This is a personal blogging website where that enables creation and sharing of my opinions and other application users can read and comment on them.

 ## Installation Requirements